corpus-christi/corpus-christi/doc/postgres-windows.md

 1. Switch users to postgres by typing `su - postgres`.
 2. Type `psql`.

-When this is successful you will see the command line change to look like this `postgres=#`
+- When this is successful you will see the command line change to look like this `postgres=#`
+- Note that if command line is `postgres-#` (notice `-` instead of `=`), then you forgot the simicolin (`;`) at the end of the line and postgres is waiting for you to finish the command.
+To fix this simply type a semicolin to end your statement and press enter.

+After this is completed, switch back to the [develop.md](./develop.md#database-setup) documentation for the database setup

 ## Tips / Debugging